qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

-Due to **Bullet 7**, the `i1` type must be supported by Adpative profile back-ends along with some basic operations on the type.
+Due to **Bullet 7** being a mandatory capability, the `i1` type must be supported by Adpative profile back-ends and branching should be possible based on the i1 values.
 Other types like `i64` and `f64` are opt-in types depending on the capabilities a back-end wants to support.